lewis-2000/Lewis/README.md

 ## 👱🏾‍♂ About me:

 <p>
-Currently IN school Learning software engineering Proficient in C++ and Python Developer <br>
+Currently in school Learning software engineering Proficient in C++ and Python Developer <br>
 </p>